preloadA woman in casual clothes carries a bag as she crosses a crosswalk in a parking lot.

 The different types of cars in the UK

-On KAYAK’s dedicated car hire webpage, you will see that car types are categorised more broadly into:
+On KAYAK’s dedicated car hire webpage, you’ll see that car types are categorised more broadly into:

-To specify what exactly you can expect to drive when hiring a car through KAYAK, we have put together a selection of different models below for you to look through.
+You’ll also find electric cars separated out into their own category altogether, rather than listed under car types.
+To specify what exactly you can expect to drive when hiring a car through KAYAK, we have put together a selection of different models for you to look through.
 Bear in mind that this page is non-exhaustive, meaning car types and categories will vary from location to location.

 A white car on a white background.